mynamebrogrammer/Portfolio/README.md

 # Habib Maksoud's portfolio page

 ## This webpage provides a gateway for other people and people who are interested in my personal experience as a web developer.
-It also sstands as a
-showcase for all my potential projects that I have/will worke(d) on.
+It also stands as a showcase for all my potential projects that I have/will worke(d) on.

 <!-- ## Table of Contents